 We pledge to use the most sustainable fibers we can lay our hands on.
 All our cotton and linen will be organic by 2020.
-And our core merinos will get an ethical makeover: We'll use wool from sheep that are humanely raised—on land that is
+And our core merinos will get an ethical makeover: We'll use wool from sheep that are responsibly raised—on land that is

 At most dyehouses, hazardous chemicals go into your clothes—and out with the wastewater for treatment.